trepidacious/scalajs-react-electron/README.md

 Next, clone this project, and start up two terminals:

 1. In the first, change to the `scala_project_root` directory, then run `sbt fastOptJS`.
-2. In the second, stay in the project root and run `npm install` then `npm start`
+2. In the second, stay in the project root and run `yarn` then `yarn start`

+Note that electron-build recomments using Yarn, so we do.
+However npm should also work.

 ## Design